Have you ever heard of millions of people looking forward to smoking a bunch of cigarettes and chugging alcohol for several months? Neither did I.

 Simply put, it’s safe fun for adults who like to reminiscence and feel young again without having to do something too wild and spend a lot of money.

-For those of you that will say, “Well Alex, you know, usually those types of parties have alcohol and people smoking tobacco as well”, and you’d be right to say so.
+For those of you who will say, “Well Alex, you know, usually those types of parties have alcohol and people smoking tobacco as well”, and you’d be right to say so.

 Some people attending 4/20 parties also drink alcohol and smoke cigarettes, but that’s not the primary reason for the gathering.
-4/20 is primary a weed holiday and people gather there to smoke weed and spend time with friends.
+4/20 is primarily a weed holiday.

 Tobacco and alcohol are losing social appeal